pandas-dev/pandas/doc/source/missing_data.rst

    df.dropna(axis=1)
    df['one'].dropna()

-**dropna** is presently only implemented for Series and DataFrame, but will be eventually added to Panel.
 Series.dropna is a simpler method as it only has one axis to consider.
-DataFrame.dropna has considerably more options, which can be examined :ref:`in the API <api.dataframe.missing>`.
+DataFrame.dropna has considerably more options than Series.dropna, which can be examined :ref:`in the API <api.dataframe.missing>`.

 .. _missing_data.interpolate: